warrant-dev/warrant/migrations/datastore/postgres/README.md

 # Running Warrant with PostgreSQL

-This guide covers how to set up PostgreSQL as a datastore/eventstore for Warrant.
+This guide covers how to set up PostgreSQL as a datastore for Warrant.

 Note: Please first refer to the [development guide](/development.md) to ensure that your Go environment is set up and you have checked out the Warrant source or [downloaded a binary](https://github.com/warrant-dev/warrant/releases).